Welcome to Oxford Academic Health Partners website

 More detailed information on the Board and Governance arrangements can be found here.

 In addition, the Partners have established a Registered Charity, the Oxford Academic Health Partners, to support the community in the achievement of its aims and objectives.
 In particular, staff working within the OAHP will have an opportunity to apply for travel/study grants in support of their own learning objectives and in support of the goals of the OAHP.
-It is hope to introduce this early in 2021.
+The Award scheme was launched on 1 June 2021 – for details see here.
+The awards – some 28 in total – were announced during August and grants are being made for conferences, study courses, visits to other sites for learning, books and other projects.
+The OAHP is delighted to support all those who applied.

 Our vision – addressing 21st century healthcare challenges by integrating Oxford’s world-class strength in basic sciences, translational research, education and clinical expertise.